mariano-dagostino/drock/README.md

 ## What is Drock?

-Drock is a Makefile that helps you to install, configure and start [Laradock.io](https://github.com/laradock/laradock) customized to run [Drupal](https://drupal.org) projects.
+Drock is a Makefile that helps you install, configure and start [Laradock.io](https://github.com/laradock/laradock) customized to run [Drupal](https://drupal.org) projects.